rocktronica/OneFileCMS/readme.markdown

 - All the basic features of an FTP application like renaming, deleting, copying, and uploading _(Of course, for more complex processes like batch renaming or mass uploads/deletions, you're going to want to break out an actual FTP program.)_
-- Alert if you try to leave without saving your edits
+- Alert if you try to leave without saving your edits.
+- A Login delay after too many invalid attempts.
+- Adjustable idle time before auto-logout.
 - Easily modifiable & re-brandable.
 - Possibly the easiest installation process ever!